Collarbone Fractures in a Car Accident in Florida

 Physical therapy is usually recommended to restore the range of motion after the fracture is healed.

 A broken collarbone restricts your activities for up to three months.
-If you broke your collarbone in a car accident in Florida that was caused by someone else’s careless driving, you may have a claim to recover your damages.
-You should speak to an experienced car accident attorney.
+If you broke your collarbone in a car accident that was caused by someone else’s careless driving, you may have a claim to recover your damages.
+You should speak to an experienced attorney.

 If you would like to learn more about the best way to proceed before making any decisions, you should read Five Mistakes That Can Wreck Your Florida Accident Case, written by Jim Dodson, a car accident attorney in Clearwater, Florida.
 Jim offers the book free of charge to anyone who has been injured in a car accident in Florida.